paulkarpenko/us-code-ui/uscode/title-02-the-congress/chapter-045-congressional-pay-and-benefits.md

 (2) The President pro tempore, for any employee under his jurisdiction.

-(3) The Deputy President pro tempore, for any employee under his jurisdiction.

-(4) The Majority Leader and the Minority Leader, for any employee under their respective jurisdictions (subject, in the case of the Assistant to the Majority Leader for Floor Operations, the Assistant to the Minority Leader for Floor Operations, the Chief of Staff for the Majority Leader, and the Chief of Staff for the Minority Leader, respectively, to the provisions of section 2(c) of this Order).
+(3) The Majority Leader and the Minority Leader, for any employee under their respective jurisdictions (subject, in the case of the Assistant to the Majority Leader for Floor Operations, the Assistant to the Minority Leader for Floor Operations, the Chief of Staff for the Majority Leader, and the Chief of Staff for the Minority Leader, respectively, to the provisions of section 2(c) of this Order).

-(5) The Majority Whip and the Minority Whip, for any employee under their respective jurisdictions.
+(4) The Majority Whip and the Minority Whip, for any employee under their respective jurisdictions.

-(6) The Secretary of the Conference of the Majority and the Secretary of the Conference of the Minority, for any employee under their respective jurisdictions.
+(5) The Secretary of the Conference of the Majority and the Assistant Minority Leader, for any employee under their respective jurisdictions.

-(7) The Secretary of the Senate, for any employee under her jurisdiction (subject to the provisions of section 2(c) of this Order).
+(6) The Secretary of the Senate, for any employee under her jurisdiction (subject to the provisions of section 2(c) of this Order).

-(8) The Sergeant at Arms and Doorkeeper, for any employee under his jurisdiction.
+(7) The Sergeant at Arms and Doorkeeper, for any employee under his jurisdiction.

-(9) The Chaplain, for any employee under his jurisdiction.
+(8) The Chaplain, for any employee under his jurisdiction.

-(10) The Legislative Counsel, subject to the approval of the President pro tempore, for any employee under his jurisdiction (other than the Deputy Legislative Counsel and the Senior Counsels).
+(9) The Legislative Counsel, subject to the approval of the President pro tempore, for any employee under his jurisdiction (other than the Deputy Legislative Counsel and the Senior Counsels).

-(11) The Senate Legal Counsel, for any employee under her jurisdiction (subject to the provisions of section 701(b) of the Ethics in Government Act of 1978 ([2 U.S.C.
+(10) The Senate Legal Counsel, for any employee under her jurisdiction (subject to the provisions of section 701(b) of the Ethics in Government Act of 1978 ([2 U.S.C.
 288(b)](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title2-section288/b&num=0&edition=prelim))).

-(12) The Secretary for the Majority and the Secretary for the Minority, for any employee under their respective jurisdictions.
+(11) The Secretary for the Majority and the Secretary for the Minority, for any employee under their respective jurisdictions.

-(13) The appointing authority of any Senate entity not referred to under paragraphs (1) through (12) for any employee under its jurisdiction.
+(12) The appointing authority of any Senate entity not referred to under paragraphs (1) through (11) for any employee under its jurisdiction.

 (b) Except for those officers and employees referred to in section 2 of this Order, no officer or employee within the Office of the Secretary of the Senate and no officer or employee within the Office of the Sergeant at Arms and Doorkeeper shall, for any period of time, be paid gross compensation at an annual rate which is in excess of the maximum prescribed in section 105(f) of the Legislative Branch Appropriation Act, 1968 ([2 U.S.C.
 4575(f)](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title2-section4575/f&num=0&edition=prelim)) (as such rate is adjusted in section 7(b) of this Order).

 #### committee staffs
 Sec.
 5. (a) Subject to the provisions of section 105 of the Legislative Branch Appropriation Act, 1968 ([2 U.S.C.
-4575](./chapter-045-congressional-pay-and-benefits.md#section-4575)) (as modified by this Order), and to the other provisions of this Order, the chairman of any standing, special, or select committee of the Senate (including the majority and minority policy committees and the conference majority and the conference minority of the Senate), and the chairman of any joint committee of the Congress whose funds are disbursed by the Secretary of the Senate, are each authorized to increase the annual rate of compensation of any employee of the committee, or any subcommittee thereof, of which such chairman is chairman, subject to applicable limitations adjusted by this Order.
+4575](./chapter-045-congressional-pay-and-benefits.md#section-4575)) (as modified by this Order), and to the other provisions of this Order, the chairman of any standing, special, or select committee of the Senate (including the majority and minority policy committees and the Conference of the Majority and the Conference of the Minority of the Senate), and the chairman of any joint committee of the Congress whose funds are disbursed by the Secretary of the Senate, are each authorized to increase the annual rate of compensation of any employee of the committee, or any subcommittee thereof, of which such chairman is chairman, subject to applicable limitations adjusted by this Order.

 (b) The maximum annual rate of “$171,315” referred to in section 105(e) of the Legislative Branch Appropriation Act, 1968 ([2 U.S.C.
-4575(e)](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title2-section4575/e&num=0&edition=prelim)) (as provided for in section 5(b) of the Order of the President pro tempore of December 23, 2014) shall remain unchanged.
+4575(e)](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title2-section4575/e&num=0&edition=prelim)) (as provided for in section 5(b) of the Order of the President pro tempore of December 28, 2015) shall remain unchanged.

 #### senators’ offices
 Sec.
 6. (a) Subject to the provisions of section 105 of the Legislative Branch Appropriation Act, 1968 ([2 U.S.C.
 4575](./chapter-045-congressional-pay-and-benefits.md#section-4575)), as modified by this Order, and to the other provisions of this Order, each Senator is authorized to increase the annual rate of compensation of any employee in the office of the Senator, subject to applicable limitations adjusted by this Order.

-(b) Each of the dollar amounts contained in the table under section 105(d)(1)(A) of such Act shall be deemed to be the dollar amounts in that table, as adjusted by law and in effect on December 31, 2015, increased by an additional 1.46 percent.
+(b) Each of the dollar amounts contained in the table under section 105(d)(1)(A) of such Act shall be deemed to be the dollar amounts in that table, as adjusted by law and in effect on December 31, 2016, increased by an additional 2.88 percent.

-(c) The figures “$2,798” and “$169,459” referred to in the second sentence of section 105(d)(2) of the Legislative Branch Appropriation Act, 1968 ([2 U.S.C.
-4575(d)(2)](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title2-section4575/d/2&num=0&edition=prelim)) (as provided in section 6(c) of the Order of the President pro tempore of December 23, 2014) shall be deemed to be the figures “$2,839” and “$169,459”, respectively.
+(c) The figures “$2,839” and “$169,459” referred to in the second sentence of section 105(d)(2) of the Legislative Branch Appropriation Act, 1968 ([2 U.S.C.
+4575(d)(2)](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title2-section4575/d/2&num=0&edition=prelim)) (as provided in section 6(c) of the Order of the President pro tempore of December 28, 2015) shall be deemed to be the figures “$2,921” and “$169,459”, respectively.

 (d) The amount referred to under section 111(a) of the Legislative Branch Appropriation Act, 1978 [Pub.
 L. 95–94] ([2 U.S.C.
 4575](./chapter-045-congressional-pay-and-benefits.md#section-4575) note), as amended by section 1 of the Legislative Branch Appropriations Act, 1993 (Public Law 102–392; 106 Stat.
 1706) shall be $508,377.

 #### general limitation
 Sec.
-7. (a) The figure “$2,798” referred to in section 105(f) of the Legislative Branch Appropriation Act, 1968 ([2 U.S.C.
-4575(f)](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title2-section4575/f&num=0&edition=prelim)) (as provided in section 7(a) of the Order of the President pro tempore of December 23, 2014) shall be deemed to be the figure “$2,839”.
+7. (a) The figure “$2,839” referred to in section 105(f) of the Legislative Branch Appropriation Act, 1968 ([2 U.S.C.
+4575(f)](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title2-section4575/f&num=0&edition=prelim)) (as provided in section 7(a) of the Order of the President pro tempore of December 28, 2015) shall be deemed to be the figure “$2,921”.

 (b) The maximum annual rate of compensation of “$169,459” appearing in section 105(f) of the Legislative Branch Appropriation Act, 1968 ([2 U.S.C.
-4575(f)](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title2-section4575/f&num=0&edition=prelim)) (as provided for in section 7(b) of the Order of the President pro tempore of December 23, 2014) shall remain unchanged.
+4575(f)](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title2-section4575/f&num=0&edition=prelim)) (as provided for in section 7(b) of the Order of the President pro tempore of December 28, 2015) shall remain unchanged.

 #### notifying disbursing office of increases
 Sec.
 8. In order for an employee to receive the increase in the annual rate of compensation of the employee pursuant to section 4, 5, or 6, the individual designated to authorize such increases for that employee shall notify the Disbursing Office of the Senate in writing that the individual authorizes such increase for that employee and the date (prescribed in accordance with section 105(a)(2) of the Legislative Branch Appropriation Act, 1968 ([2 U.S.C.
 4575(a)(2)](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title2-section4575/a/2&num=0&edition=prelim))) on which such increase is to be effective.
 Such increase shall become effective as provided in section 105(a)(2) of the Legislative Branch Appropriation Act, 1968 ([2 U.S.C.
-4575(a)(2)](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title2-section4575/a/2&num=0&edition=prelim)), except that if the notice required by the preceding sentence is given within five days (not counting Saturdays, Sundays, or holidays) after the date on which this Order is issued, such increase may become effective on January 1, 2016.
+4575(a)(2)](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title2-section4575/a/2&num=0&edition=prelim)), except that if the notice required by the preceding sentence is given within five days (not counting Saturdays, Sundays, or holidays) after the date on which this Order is issued, such increase may become effective on January 1, 2017.

 #### dual compensation
 Sec.
-9. The figure “$33,668” referred to in [section 5533(c)(1) of title 5](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title5-section5533/c/1&num=0&edition=prelim), United States Code (as provided in section 9 of the Order of the President pro tempore of December 23, 2014) shall be deemed to be the figure “$34,160”.
+9. The figure “$34,160” referred to in [section 5533(c)(1) of title 5](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title5-section5533/c/1&num=0&edition=prelim), United States Code (as provided in section 9 of the Order of the President pro tempore of December 28, 2015) shall be deemed to be the figure “$35,144”.

 #### office of the senate legal counsel
 Sec.
 10. (a) The annual rate of compensation of the Senate Legal Counsel shall be $172,500.